Metal is non-porous, so painting it is hard. So, can you use latex paint on metal?

 You must use a primer compatible with metal surfaces and latex paint.
 For instance, water-based primers are compatible with both.
 Also, for outdoor doors, you must seal the finish.

-You can use latex paint for steel or metal siding, but you must use oil-based primer to improve the adhesion of the paint.
+You can apply latex paint on metal sidings, but you must use a self-etching primer to improve the adhesion.
 Also, you must seal the finish with exterior polyurethane.

 However, latex paint isn’t the best choice for metal siding because it doesn’t have the adhesive or protection features to protect it from weather elements.
 Instead, it’s better to use oil-based paint and an oil-based sealer to protect it from weather elements.